wabarr/PAPER/code-of-conduct.md

 ---
-title: HPFML Code of Conduct
+title: Code of Conduct
 layout: page
 ---

-All members of the HPFML agree to uphold the following principles of behavior:
+All members of the GWU Human Paleoecology Lab agree to uphold the following principles of behavior: